OpenDSA/OpenDSA/RST/en/PIFLA/FLIntro.rst

   states.
   So, this is another solution that does not need working memory.

+  By the way, this idea of trying to solve problems without working memory probably seems alien to you in the context of writing programs.
+  But we are going to see other ways of doing computation (in particular, checking if a given string is in some set of strings or not), and these methods do not use working memory in a way that will seem quite natural within their context.

 * Can you write a program to determine the **value** of a valid mathematical expression?